-In the event of a child safeguarding practice review, funding will be met by the safeguarding partners and where necessary, each partner will contribute equitable and proportionate funding over and above the normal allocation in order to fulfil the full costs of any review.
+In the event of a child safeguarding practice review, funding will be met by the safeguarding partner organisations and where necessary, each partner will contribute equitable and proportionate funding over and above the normal allocation in order to fulfil the full costs of any review.

-In addition, safeguarding partners will contribute to the development and delivery of the education and training programme, communications, marketing and events.
+In addition, safeguarding partner organisations will contribute to the development and delivery of the education and training programme, communications, marketing and events.